kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

     dy_old = dy
 ```

-The next example shows the integration of an adaptive learning step in the case of the Adam optimizer.
+The next example shows the integration of an adaptive learning rate for the Adam optimizer.
 The implementation steps are the same.

 ```python
 def gradient_descent_adam():